HirutAssefa/MySQL-Tutorial/README.md

 1. Find the longest time that an employee has been at the studio

 SELECT MAX(years_employed) as Max_years_employed

 FROM employees;

 2. For each role, find the average number of years employed by employees in that role

 SELECT role, AVG(years_employed) as Average_years_employed

 FROM employees

 GROUP BY role;

 3. Find the total number of employee years worked in each building

 SELECT building, SUM(years_employed) as Total_years_employed

 FROM employees

 GROUP BY building;

 ---

-## SQL Lesson 11: Queries with aggregates (Pt.
+## Lesson 11: Queries with aggregates (Pt.
 2)

 Our queries are getting fairly complex, but we have nearly introduced all the important parts of a SELECT query.
 One thing that you might have noticed is that if the GROUP BY clause is executed after the WHERE clause (which filters the rows which are to be grouped), then how exactly do we filter the grouped rows?
 Luckily, SQL allows us to do this by adding an additional HAVING clause which is used specifically with the GROUP BY clause to allow us to filter grouped rows from the result set.

 **Usage**:Select query with HAVING constraint

 SELECT group_by_column, AGG_FUNC(column_expression) AS aggregate_result_alias, …

 FROM mytable

 WHERE condition

 GROUP BY column

 HAVING group_condition;

 Exercise